 Finally, talk to your child about school life.

-If you need any help, or have any questions, please come and see us.
-Either catch your child's teacher before or after school or make an appointment via the school office.
-We want to work with you.
+If you have any questions, please come and see us, just make an appointment via the school office.